Slovakia in the Eurovision Song Contest 2011

-Slovakia participated in the Eurovision Song Contest 2011 with the song "I'm Still Alive" written by Bryan Todd, Sandra Nordstrom and Branislav Jančich.
-The song was performed by Twiins, who was internally selected by the Slovak broadcaster Rozhlas a televízia Slovenska (RTVS) to represent Slovakia in the 2011 contest in Düsseldorf, Germany.
-Twiins and the song "I'm Still Alive" were announced as the Slovak entry on 18 February 2011.
+Slovakia was represented at the Eurovision Song Contest 2011 with the song "I'm Still Alive", written by Bryan Todd, Sandra Nordstrom, and Branislav Jančich, and was performed by the duo Twiins.
+The Slovak participating broadcaster, Rozhlas a televízia Slovenska (RTVS), internally selected its entry for the contest.
+"I'm Still Alive" performed by Twiins was announced as the Slovak entry on 18 February 2011.
 The song was presented to the public on 3 March 2011.

 Slovakia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 5, "I'm Still Alive" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Slovakia placed thirteenth out of the 19 participating countries in the semi-final with 48 points.